 A group of hikers at the top of Mount Maglic

 The tallest peak in Bosnia is surrounded by untouched wilderness, and is the ideal hike if you want uncrowded trails.
-Over a challenging day hike of 8-10 hours you'll trek through primeval rainforest and scramble up the mountainside for views of the surrounding lake and mountains.
+Over a challenging day hike of eight to 10 hours you'll trek through primeval rainforest and scramble up the mountainside for views of the surrounding lake and mountains.
 It's a steep descent down a scree path, but a good night's rest awaits you in the small village of Tjentiste.

 Hike, Raft and Explore Montenegro and Bosnia | Much Better Adventures